quiqr/quiqr-book/content/docs/02-Reference/03-content-model/01-root-properties/04-menu.md

 # Root property: menu

 The Menu main key is optional.
-When not defined PoppyGo creates two menu sections: Singles and Collections.
+When not defined Quiqr creates two menu sections: Singles and Collections.

-When ```menu``` is defined the default PoppyGo content navigation is overriden by this configuration.
+When ```menu``` is defined the default Quiqr content navigation is overriden by this configuration.

 ## Properties